-The Museum of Islamic History of Science and Technology is open to visitors between 09:00 in the morning and 20:00 in the summer season from 1 April to 1 October.
-It closes at 16:45 between 1 October and 1 April, which is considered the winter season.
-The museum is open to visitors every day of the week.
+The opening hours of the Museum of The History of Science in Islam are between 09:00 in the morning and 17:30 in the evening.
+Please also note that ticket sales at the box office end at 18:30.
+Information on visiting hours was last updated on July 8, 2023.

 Visiting times of museums in Istanbul may change due to events and renovations.
 Before going to the museum, I recommend you to visit the official website of the Museum and review the latest situation.